trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v2/common.md

 all endpoints.
 In order to ensure that all documentation is correct, and to be able to go more into detail, we have collected these common data types here.

+{{% warning %}}
+**New version available**

+A new version, version 2.1, of ResRobot is available.
+Existing apps should migrate to the new version, and it is no longer possible to build new apps on version 2.0.

+**Version 2.0, which you are currently looking at, will be discontinued at April 30th, 2022.**
+{{% /warning %}}

 ## Product

 {{% tabs %}}